gautierstoll/ScMaBoSS/README.md

     ```
     Note that for a distant MaBoSS server, ip adress can be used instead of "localhost".
     If the socket cannot be open, `MaBoSSClient` return a `None`.
 Otherwise
-4. Run MaBoSS:
+4. Run MaBoSS (note that handling option with `.head` should not appear in a script, because it may render an error):
     ```scala
    val oResult : Option[Result] = optMcli.head.run(simulation,hints)
     ```
    Note that `optMcli` is an option; in fact, an option is either a list with a single element or an empty
    list.
 The socket is now closed.
 For a new simulation, a new one needs to be created, otherwise an error occurs
    and the sbt console crashes.
 Again, `oResult` is an option, because modeling may have crashed; the result needs
-    also to be extracted:
+    also to be extracted (note that handling option with `.head` should not appear in a script, because it may render an error):
    ```scala
     val simResult = oResult.head
    ```